 In addition to the signal words listed above, WAZER has various Product Safety Signs and Safety Labels placed in visible locations.
 These labels are critical to your safety.
 You must familiarize yourself and other users with their meaning.
 Ignoring these labels may result in equipment or property damage as well as physical injury or death.

-CUT/SEVER indicates a hazardous situation which could result in death or serious injury due to high cutting forces.
 Avoid contact with the Jet or High-Pressure components during operation.